lnvglr/character-diversion/character-diversion.md

 Clearly some conventions are of great value today even if their practical origins are obsolete—nowadays, most text is written on a keyboard and writing from left to right brings barely any practical benefints, however changing the convention or removing it brings no appearant benefit and the change would cause great disruption.
 But for a democracy to stay alive, the status quo needs to be questioned (source) and in this spirit I ask for conventions to be questioned.
 Not with the intention of abolishing or changing them but to inspect them, see if they are still useful and if they could be replace by more adequate conventions.

-This process of questioning can happen quite naturally, as it has for millennia but it can also be initiated intentionally.
-And for this discourse a platform is required.
+This process of challenging conventions can happen quite naturally, as it has for millennia.
+It can also be initiated intentionally and he next chapter deals with what is needed to do so.

 ##Enabling Discourse (The How)

+If discourse is necessary to re-evaluate conventions, how can this discourse be enabled?
+There are a number of prerequisites: (1) a (controversial) topic, (2) (people with) opinions, and (3) a platform (on which people with opinions can discuss controversial topics).

+To Michel Foucault (1971, p.10), the »will to truth« is the driving factor that forges discourse.
+He also links discourse to power, arguing that control of discourse will result in control of how th world is perceived.
+And also in the wider field of social theory, discourse is often examined as a gateway to power.

+...

+### Controvesial Topics

+In my proposals to this thesis, I explored the sociological impact of typographic hierarchies between the Hebrew and Arabic script in Israeli public space on the one hand and new potential character relationships between the Hebrew and Latin script.
+Both topics have controversial potential.
+Both also orbit around multiscript typography, what their differences bring and in which ways we can bring them together.

+It was only consequential to work in my thesis on enabling *typographic* discourse.
+As

+### People with Opinions

+### An Adequate Platform

+The platfrom needs to be suitable

 1.